MaksimLisovoi/rsschool-cv/cv.md

-## Maksim Lisovoi - Full Stack JS Developer
+## Maksim Lisovoi - Full Stack JS Developer Resume

+### About:

+My name is Maxim.
+In 2020, I made the decision to become a front-end developer.
+And now I am finishing my studies at GoIt school on the Fullstack Js developer course.
+At the moment, my goal is to get a job as a Junior developer in a company, where I can consolidate my knowledge and gain experience.I already have experience working in a team as a team lead on 3 projects.

 ### Contacts: